 Responding to a severe allergic reaction

 A severe allergic reaction can be life threatening.
-It is important to respond quickly and appropriately by following these emergency steps.
+It is important to respond quickly and follow these emergency steps:

 - Give epinephrine auto-injector (e.g. EpiPen® or Allerject™) at the first sign of a known or suspected severe allergic reaction

 - Call 9-1-1 or your local emergency service.
 Tell them someone is having a severe allergic reaction

 - Give a second dose of epinephrine as early as 5 minutes after the first dose if there is no improvement in their symptoms

 - Go to the nearest hospital immediately (by ambulance if possible) even if symptoms are mild or have stopped.
 The reaction could get worse or come back, even after proper treatment.
 Stay in the hospital for observation for as long as the emergency department physician suggests (generally about 4 to 6 hours)

 - Call emergency contact person (e.g. parent, guardian)